 What compact size works for three adults?

-Look for an apartment sofa with enough width and a supportive suspension; “compact” often means fewer true seats than the cushion count suggests.
+Look for an apartment sofa with enough usable width and supportive suspension, and do not assume the cushion count equals the real seat count.

 Should I prioritize fabric or cushions for longevity?

-Both matter, but cushion construction and upholstery abrasion resistance usually show wear first.
+Both matter, but cushion construction and upholstery wear resistance are usually the first places where long-term quality shows up.

 What’s the #1 reason deliveries fail?